 For an absence of more than three days the school require a written explanation of why the child was absent.
 The school office will request this if it is not produced.

-Medical certificates will be required if an absence is greater than five days.
+Medical certificates may be required if an absence is greater than five days or overall attendance is acceptable.

 Leave of Absence